 Sit down as a family and brainstorm a list of everything that each member does during the week or month.
 Next, enter those activities onto the calendar so you can “see” just how busy you are.

 Now, decide which activities are a priority.
-Anything that doesn’t make the cut needs to be cancelled or postponed until more time is available.
+Anything that doesn’t make the cut needs to be canceled or postponed until more time is available.